-Students are required to meet continuance standards set by the College in order to progress academically.
+Students are required to meet Continuance Standards set by the College in order to progress academically.
 An academic suspension constitutes a complete severance from the College.
 Students' transcripts will have the notation "Academic Suspension."

 A student who believes that his or her special and compelling circumstances should be taken into consideration, may appeal.
 It is highly recommended that a student communicate with staff in the Office of the Dean of Students prior to making an appeal.
 A student appeals by submitting a written statement of the circumstances and conditions affecting his/her academic performance to the Committee on Academic Status.
 Students will receive an electronic letter containing specific deadlines for the appeals process.
-We encourage students to work with our staff at each stage of the process.
+We encourage students to work with our staff at each stage of this process.

 When appealing a second and final academic suspension, a student may request to appear before the Committee on Academic Status in person.
 A consultation with a Dean is required prior to the appeal date.